Pre-service teachers who commenced a teacher education course prior to 2019

-This is the step where you provide details of your final professional experience/practicums, request interim approval and book your interview.
+This is the step where you provide details of your final professional experience/practicum and request interim approval.

 You will receive an email once your application has been assessed and validated.
 Included are details of the subjects you are accredited in and the next steps you will need to complete.

 At this point, you can retrieve your application and have the option to request interim approval to teach.
 Interim approval has the benefit of enabling you to work as a casual or temporary teacher before completing your studies.
 If you have requested interim approval and have met the requirements to be a high-quality teacher, you will receive your 12-month interim approval to teach.
 You do not have to wait until your application has been assessed and validated.
 Interim approvals can be issued prior to the completion of your final practicum.

 You will now proceed to the teacher suitability assessment stage.

 4. Finalise your application

 It is now time to undertake the online teacher suitability assessments and online interview to demonstrate your capabilities to be a high-quality teacher in NSW public schools.
 All graduates will also be required to provide their final transcript and final professional experience/practicum report prior to gaining full approval to teach.
 You will be notified via email of the outcome of your application for approval to teach.